To whom it may concern,

 A narrow hallway completed the length of the home where the stairway took up most of the space, barely enough room to get into the kitchen off to the side.
 Were the designers drunk?

-If the door under the stairs wasn’t cracked, she’d have missed it.
+If the door under the stairs wasn’t cracked open, she’d have missed it.
 The sliver of darkness shined like black light.
-She approached the …closet? bathroom?… with caution, and as she got closer, found the source of the cold air.
+She approached the …closet? bathroom?… with caution, and as she got closer, she found the source of the cold air.
 Is it a freezer in there?

 She opened the door and the darkness spread to the hallway.
 One step forward and then another.
 Thank God for the switch to her left because there were steps going down.
 Basement.
 I don’t do basements.